 Treatment depends on where the wart is located, its size, how long you’ve had it, and the type of skin you have.
 If you are patient, you can wait to see if the wart goes away on its own.
 If you don’t want to wait, several methods are available for destroying the wart:

 - Chemicals applied to the surface or through injections

-At Arviv Medical Aesthetics, our primary concerns are your health, safety, and well-being.
+At Arviv Medical Aesthetics in Miami, our primary concerns are your health, safety, and well-being.
 We understand that having any unwanted growth, even one as harmless as a wart can seem urgent if it affects your self-assurance.
 Visit us at one of our two Florida offices and let us restore your confidence with a number of services that we can help tailor to fit your individual wants and needs.
 For a complete list of our Miami office services, visit our service page or give us a call at 305-340-9002 to schedule an appointment.
-For our patients in the Tampa area, see our services here or call us at 813-855-0111 to schedule your appointment.
+For our patients in the Tampa area, see our Tampa office location services here.

 WART REMOVAL MIAMI